Foundation of Modern Hypocrisy

 If a tree falls in a forest and no one is around to tweet it, does it ever happen?

-Some people may think that such things as trees are of no importance and that I was making a fuss out of nothing, I would like to invite them to watch the following video clip, where a Japanese chef is cutting tiger blowfish.
+Some people may think that such things as trees are of no importance and that I was making a fuss out of nothing; I would like to invite them to watch the following video clip, where a Japanese chef is cutting tiger blowfish.

-After seeing this cruel scene, are you still able to eat fish?
+After seeing this brutal scene, are you still able to eat fish?
 I would bet that even the most tasteful fish would become tasteless at this very moment.
 Once this cruel scene runs into your sight, the sinful feeling overwrites the food taste.

-In other word, the precondition for you to enjoy the taste of fish is that you never see the cruelty of fish killing.
+In other words, the precondition for you to enjoy the taste of fish is that you never see the cruelty of fish killing.
 That is why the second most famous Chinese philosopher, Mencius, once said:

 A gentleman should keep him away from the kitchen.